 For the Pteranodon, Lang wrote a quick Mathematica program that displayed its stick figure structure and a corresponding crease pattern.
 “By changing the points in the crease pattern,” he says, “I could see its effect on the dimensions of the stick figure.
 I could make the wings longer, the neck shorter.
 The current version of Mathematica has live sliders so you can adjust them to find the perfect dimension on the crease pattern.
 You just watch the crease pattern and shape of the folded thing move in response to the sliders.”

 The other way to have designed the Pteranodon, Lang says, would have been to change a dimension on a piece of paper, fold it for two hours and see what the result looked like.
 “But with my two or three hours of investment in programming, I go ‘badoop’ and see the result.
 And that’s just incredible.”

 Lang’s other monumental origami works include a Heron that is almost 3 times its normal size for the Masterworks of Origami exhibition at the Mingei International Museum, a life-size orchestra for the paper company Norske Skog and displayed before it was accidentally destroyed at a pulp and paper trade show, and most recently, a larger-than-life-size origami representation of a famous Japanese woodcut in which a magician tosses into the air a sheet of paper, which turns into a crane and flies away.
 This exhibition was installed at the Zeum children's museum in San Francisco.

-You can learn more about Robert Lang at his website.
+- Learn more about Robert Lang and his work.